hms-dbmi/EHRtemporalVariability/README.md

 # EHRtemporalVariability [![](http://www.r-pkg.org/badges/version/EHRtemporalVariability)](https://cran.r-project.org/package=EHRtemporalVariability) [![](http://cranlogs.r-pkg.org/badges/grand-total/EHRtemporalVariability)](http://cranlogs.r-pkg.org/badges/grand-total/EHRtemporalVariability)

-`EHRtemporalVariability` is an R package for delineating temporal reference changes in Eletronic Health Records
+`EHRtemporalVariability` is an R package for delineating temporal dataset shifts in Eletronic Health Records

 ## What is this repository for?

-The `EHRtemporalVariability` package contains functions to delineate temporal reference changes in Electronic Health Records through the projection and visualization of dissimilarities among data temporal batches.
-This is done through the estimation of data statistical distributions over time and their projection in non-parametric statistical manifolds uncovering the patterns of the data latent temporal variability.
-Results can be explored through visual analytics formats such as Data Temporal heatmaps and Information Geometric Temporal (IGT) plots [1-3](https://github.com/hms-dbmi/EHRtemporalVariability#Citation).
+The `EHRtemporalVariability` package contains functions to delineate temporal dataset shifts in Electronic Health Records through the projection and visualization of dissimilarities among data temporal batches.
+This is done through the estimation of data statistical distributions over time and their projection in non-parametric statistical manifolds, uncovering the patterns of the data latent temporal variability.
+Dataset shifts can be explored and identified through visual analytics formats such as Data Temporal heatmaps and Information Geometric Temporal (IGT) plots [1-3](https://github.com/hms-dbmi/EHRtemporalVariability#Citation).
 An additional [EHRtemporalVariability Shiny app](https://github.com/hms-dbmi/EHRtemporalVariability-shiny) can be used to load and explore the package results and even to allow the use of these functions to those users non-experienced in R coding.

 ## Package' Status

- * __Version__: 1.01
+ * __Version__: 1.0.2
  * __Authors__: Carlos Sáez (UPV-HMS), Alba Gutiérrez-Sacristán (HMS), Isaac Kohane (HMS), Juan M García-Gómez (UPV), Paul Avillach (HMS)
  * __Maintainer__: Carlos Sáez (UPV-HMS)